Renting a property: everything you need to know

 The inventory of the entire property is checked and recorded in writing during the preparation of the incoming inventory.
 This allows you to see, at the end of the rental agreement, any damage that occurred before you occupied the property and what you may have caused.

 It is legally required to do so before the end of the first month of rental, in the presence of both parties.
+To avoid discussions, do this before you move.
 You or the landlord can prepare it yourselves.
-But you can also use an expert such as an architect or a real estate agency.
+But you can also use an expert such as a real estate agency.
 In that case, all costs for the inventory are divided between you and the landlord.

 Terminating a rental contract: how does the notice period work?